BRIDGING THE GAP

 We also looked to understand who is going to lead the way, what role Procurement currently plays, and the role it will need to play in the future.

-This report has reinforced our belief that Procurement, alongside board-level commitment, is the key determiner for organizations to successfully achieve their ESG objectives.
+This report has reinforced our belief that Procurement, alongside board-level commitment, is the key determiner for organisations to successfully achieve their ESG objectives.

 So, how does procurement do this?